 I can’t really vouch for LickLibrary's other products since I’ve no experience with them.
 But the YouTube channel they keep is robust, with lots of great instructional content and lick demos.

 One of the planet’s most popular guitar magazines is no slouch when it comes to their YouTube offerings.
 Interviews, lessons, gear demos, covers - Guitar World does it all.

 Cesar Huesca is masterful when it comes to tracking solos and producing great covers.
 He's got some good instructional material as well.

 The main reason I like the Premier Guitar channel is because of their Rig Rundown videos.
-Somehow they seem to get to nearly every notable guitarist’s rig for an in-person explanation and demo of what gear they’re using.
-Sometimes it’s done by a guitar tech, but often the guitarist themselves will give the interview.
+Somehow they seem to get to nearly every notable guitarist’s rig with an in-person explanation and demo of the gear they’re using.
+Sometimes it’s done by a guitar tech, but often the artist will give the interview themselves.

 This guy doesn’t have much notoriety, though as of the last time we checked he had over 330,000 YouTube subscribers.
 He covers some really in-depth topics with tabs to accompany.